chrisseaton/chrisseaton.github.io/rubytruffle/structs/index.md

 recommend people normally keep writing C extensions in a way that's compatible with MRI.

-This is all possible because in our C interpreter instead of the `struct` field reads just being a load from an address in memory we can instead insert any logic we want.
+This is all possible because in our C interpreter rather than the `struct` field reads just being a load from an address in memory, we can instead insert any logic we want.
 There's even an inline cache here so the call to the Ruby method is fast and can be inlined.